 List of 1 members.

-Interim Director of Riding
+Assistant Director of Riding

 The program fee for Summer Riding is $1,800.
 This comprehensive fee includes lodging under adult supervision, all meals, camp activities, camp t-shirt, and two riding lessons a day with full-time Chatham Hall Riding faculty.